top of page

 How to Talk to Your Children About Divorce: 5 Things to Consider

-If you are facing a divorce, it is important to understand that this is your first opportunity to minimize the impact of divorce on the children but ultimately, you also face the risk of unintentionally involving the children in the conflict of your divorce.
-With the right approach, you can ensure that your children are informed and supported throughout the divorce process .
-In this blog post, we will discuss five key topics to consider before having this discussion with the children.
+If you are facing a divorce, it is important to understand that this is your first opportunity to minimize the impact of divorce on your children but ultimately, you also face the risk of unintentionally involving the children in the conflict of your divorce, and no one wants to do that.
+With the right approach, you can ensure that your children are informed and supported throughout the process WITHOUT being exposed to potentially harmful information.
+Let's discuss five important things to consider before having this discussion with your children.

 1) The Best Time to Talk

-When you are ready to have this difficult conversation with your children, be prepared to answer their questions and address any negative feelings in a safe, calm environment away from distractions.
+When you are ready to have this difficult conversation with your children, ensure you are in a safe, calm environment away from distractions.
+Be prepared to answer their questions and address any negative feelings.
 Make sure to discuss this conversation with your co-parent before presenting it to the children.
 This will help you share the news as a united front.

-Create an age-appropriate answer for when the children ask the inevitable question "why?".
-Both parents need to agree on an answer that;
+With your co-parent, create an age-appropriate answer for when the children ask the inevitable question "why?".
+Both parents need to agree on an answer that:

 A general answer to "why" sounds like this: